MicrosoftDocs/cloud-adoption-framework/docs/security/security-integration.md

 These joint teams should strive for a healthy level of friction.
 This balance creates value by driving critical thinking at the right time.
 For instance, you might consider what an attacker may do with a new feature or how much business impact would come from altering some data.

-Stakeholders must all work together to ensure business concerns, IT reliability/performance concerns, and security concerns are balanced.
+Stakeholders must all work together to balance business, IT reliability/performance, and security concerns.
 Consider the following principles:

 - Security cannot be skipped.
 Skipping security can lead to incidents.
 Incidents can cost more in productivity, revenue, and business impact, than integrating security would have.
 - Security cannot dominate.
 Security controls can reach an unhealthy level where they impede more value than they protect.

 Your organization needs to work on solving for the 80%.
-Next, come with a plan for the other 20%.
-By holding off on controls, features, capabilities for security until there's a 100% solution, your organizations puts everything they do at risk.
+Next, come up with a plan for the other 20%.
+By holding off on controls, features, and capabilities for security until there's a 100% solution, your organization puts everything at risk.
 Use iterative approaches along with the basics of updating and education.

-For more on healthy security friction, see [The right level of security friction](/azure/cloud-adoption-framework/strategy/define-security-strategy#the-right-level-of-security-friction) in the security strategy guidance.
+For more information about healthy security friction, see [The right level of security friction](/azure/cloud-adoption-framework/strategy/define-security-strategy#the-right-level-of-security-friction) in the security strategy guidance.

-The examples in the next section illustrate how to integrate security stakeholders with IT, end users, and workload owners.
+The next section illustrates how to integrate security stakeholders with IT, end users, and workload owners.

-## Integration with IT and business operations
+## Integrate with IT and business operations

 While most security functions operate out of sight, some security considerations appear in daily business and IT workflows.
 Security thinking must be integrated into the normal experience of planning and operating a business.